Comparative Law Final Exam

 Prof. Pedro A. Malavet

 The Exam GENERALLY.
 This exam is TAKE-HOME AND FULLY open-book.
 You may consult any materials you deem appropriate.
 PROVIDED HOWEVER THAT: Your work must be original.
 You may not show your written answer or a draft thereof to anyone, nor may you receive any assistance from anyone in writing the answer.
 You may not coordinate your answers with any classmate.
-I will not answer questions about the examination after our class session on Wednesday, April 19, 2006.
-However, should some important matter requiring clarification come up after the 19th, I will post a note about it in the website.
+I will not answer questions about the examination after my office hours on Friday, April 24, 2009.
+However, should some important matter requiring clarification come up after that, I will post a note about it in the website.

 PLAGIARISM.
 Your work must be original.
 Please take care to avoid plagiarism, which —in the era of electronic cutting-and-pasting— can happen remarkably easily.
 Putting material within quotation marks or otherwise properly identifying the source of text that someone else wrote is crucial.
 For a helpful definition of plagiarism, please see the St. Louis University School of Law Statement on Plagiarism, which includes the following: “Direct appropriation of another author’s words must be indicated by quotation marks, a block quotation or other formatting, and a footnote or other reference must identify the source from which the quoted material was taken.” (http://law.slu.edu/policies/plagiarism.shtml).

 DUE DATE.
 Your answer must be turned in to the Office of the Dean (the secretaries in the Dean’s office on the second floor of Holland Hall will be collecting take home examinations).
-Your answer must be turned in on or before FRIDAY, May 5, 2006 at 5:00 p.m. (when the Dean’s office closes!).
+Your answer must be turned in on or before THURSDAY, May 7, 2009 at 4:00 p.m.
 You may turn in your answer before the due date, at your discretion.

 WHAT MUST BE TURNED IN?: You must turn in a printed copy of your exam answer.
 You can keep this exam, you only need to turn in your answer.